beskay/solidity-challenges/writeups/VNFT.md

 ## The objective

-VNFT.sol is a ERC721 contract.
-The sale is capped at 2 tokens per wallet -- the goal is to exploit the sale by minting more than the allowed 2 NFTs per wallet, all in a single transaction.
+[VNFT.sol](https://goerli.etherscan.io/address/0xc357c220d9ffe0c23282fcc300627f14d9b6314c) is a ERC721 contract.
+The sale is capped at 2 tokens per wallet -- the goal is to exploit the sale by minting more than the allowed 2 NFTs per wallet, all in a single transaction, see corresponding [tweet](https://twitter.com/EthernautDAO/status/1561352425394515968).

 ## Overview